with Jeremy Westcott –

 Sold into slavery.

 The human race was traded or sold into slavery by Adam and Eve: slavery to sin and with it, a sense of separation from God.
 It set a pattern.
 Joseph and Israel were sold into slavery in Egypt, and Israel and Judah were sold into slavery in Babylon, because people turned away from God and followed their own way.
 David expressed it like this:

 Behold, I was shaped in iniquity; and in sin did my mother conceive me (Psalm 51:5).

-The good news is that Jesus, the second Adam, brought redemption and reconciliation for all mankind though His blood.
+The good news is that Jesus, the second Adam, brought redemption and reconciliation for all mankind.
 No-one needs to feel separated from God any longer.

 God’s Living Word